georgeoffley/til/JavaScript/React/components-in-react.md

 }
 ```

 Finally, we can assemble them in a React app using the `<>` syntax.
 Similar to HTML.
+The brackets will "call" an instance of our components

 ```javascript
 ReactDOM.render(